speechly/speechly-unity-dotnet/README.md

 ## Key files and folders in this repo

 - [speechly-client.unitypackage](speechly-client.unitypackage) contains a snapshot of `speechly-client-net-standard-2.0/Assets/Speechly` folder.
 - [speechly-client-net-standard-2.0/](speechly-client-net-standard-2.0/) contains the Speechly client library code and a sample console app.
-See its README.md for details.
 - [unity-mic-to-speechly/](unity-mic-to-speechly/) folder contains the Unity sample project using the Speechly client library.
-See its README.md for details.

 ## Usage